qbx2/pscp/README.md

 ### `pscp.link(hash)`

-Create reference named `refs/checkpoints/{timestamp_ms}`.
+Create reference named `refs/pscp/{timestamp_ms}`.
 It could be used to avoid pruning on garbage collection.

 ### `pscp.delete(refspec)`

 Delete pscp reference.
-Call `gc()` if you want.
+Call `pscp.gc()` if you want.

 * `refspec`: Target refspec to be deleted. `timestamp_ms` is also allowed.